asucheng/StockDash/README.md

 # StockDash
-Stock dashboard with price prediction using Python User can search company, get description, stock price, indicators, and prediction of price.
+Stock dashboard with price prediction using Python.
+User can search company, get description, stock price, indicators, and prediction of price.
 The backend was completed, however, more to go with frontend work. looking to add color coded price